CephalofairGames/frosthaven-faq/index.md

 **If I have Disadvantage, and draw (for example) a +1 Stun and a +0 Stun, is this ambiguous?** No. While Stun, just like every other non-numeric modifier effect, has an "unknown but positive value," it is always exactly as valuable as itself.
 While two *different* non-numeric effects can't be compared, two *identical* ones can.
 In this case, the +1 Stun is better.

 **Can I choose not to infuse an element I draw on a modifier card, or is it mandatory, like on my ability cards?** Unless the element is in a mandatory (!) box, elemental infusions on your modifier cards are optional.

+**If my Summon has Advantage for their attack, do I get to pick which terminal modifier is used for the attack?** Yes, you do, even if it is a normal attack using monster focus rules.

 ![divider-narrow](/assets/images/divider2.png)